HL7/fhir-sdoh-clinicalcare/input/pagecontent/referral_workflow.md

 The referral use cases described below all involve a provider interacting with a patient to assess needs, establish goals, agree to a referral and acquire patient consent, initiate and track the progress of the referral, and update goals.
 The "direct" and "indirect" use cases are distinguished by the absence or presence of an intermediary, and the FHIR capabilities of the recipient of the referral.

 This figure shows the high-level context of the referral use cases that are described in the sections that follow.
-The two right-most columns show data that could be exchanged at that step, and data though is aligned with that step.
+The two right-most columns show data that could be exchanged at that step, and data that is aligned with that step.
 This only specifies the data that is exchanged, so systems are free to use any internal representation.

 The [Patient Coordination](referral_workflow.html#patient-coordination-workflow) includes some, but not all the interactions with the patient.
-It provides a way for a referral sources, CPs, and CBOs to ask a patient to do something and track whether or not they have done it and why, and possibly the outcomes.
+It provides a way for  referral sources, CPs, and CBOs to ask a patient to do something and track whether or not they have done it and why, and possibly the outcomes.
 In figure 1 below, patient coordination is indicated by a red box on steps 9 and 12.

 {% include img.html img="HighLevelReferralContext.svg" caption="Figure 1: Referral Use Cases Context" %}